Association of American Law Schools

 Provides an online version of the Keirsey Temperament Sorter, a personality test designed to allow job seekers to identify their personality type.

 Considered the lawyering survival guide, featuring posts on blogging, careers, ethics, marketing, going paperless, practice management, starting a law firm, and technology.

-Yale Law School provides students with a subscription to the Leadership Directories, an online database containing biographical and contact information for leaders in U.S. business, government, professional, and nonprofit organizations.
-Altogether, Leadership Directories provides information on almost a half million people at over 40,000 organizations.
-Students using a Yale computer or connected to Yale through a VPN can access the Directories without a password.
-If accessing the site from an outside computer without VPN, please contact CDO at (203) 432-1676 for a username and password.
+Yale Law School provides students with a subscription to the Leadership Connect, an online database containing biographical and contact information for leaders in U.S. business, government, professional, and nonprofit organizations.
+Altogether, Leadership Connect provides information on almost a half million people at over 40,000 organizations.
+Students using a Yale computer or connected to Yale through a VPN can access the site without a password.

 Simple but comprehensive job search for various types of positions across the country.

 This site enables job seekers to compare the cost of living in hundreds of U.S. cities.